nazam-007/TODO-APP-IN-REACT/README.md

 # TODO-APP-IN-REACT
-create TODO APP with the new approch
+create TODO APP with the new approc like we fetch data from props and use it